Worksheet: Refracted Images

 What magnification does the object produce?

-A convex surface made of glass has an 80.0-cm radius of curvature and a refractive index of 1.5.
+A convex surface made of glass has a curvature of radius 80.0 cm and a refractive index of 1.5.
 An object is held 30.0 cm away from the vertex of the convex surface, along the surface’s optical axis.

 What is the distance between the object and the image formed by refraction?